TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 .. note::

-   During the conversion of the arguments into the target object's property values, the above-mentioned ``PropertyManager`` checks if any errors are encountered during the validation.
+   During the conversion of the arguments into the target object's property values, the above-mentioned ``PropertyMapper`` checks if any errors are encountered during the validation.
 The validation effected on the base of the property definitions of the target object.
 More about the subject validating you will find in the section :ref:`validating-domain-objects`.

 The post is added to the blog with ``$blog->addPost($newPost)``.
-After that, the following processing is forwarded by ``$this->redirect([...])`` to the method ``indexAction()``.
+After that, the following processing is forwarded by ``$this->redirect('index', ...)`` to the method ``indexAction()``.
 Thereby the blog - now with the new post - is passed as argument.
-So that the new post is available in the blog when next called, it must be persisted.
-This is done automatically after the flow through the extension in the dispatcher of Extbase.
+So that the new post is available in the blog.
+And it must be persisted.
+This is done automatically at the end in the dispatcher of Extbase.

 ..index::